ghemulyanto/methods-computed-watchers/README.md

-# Simple methods, computed, and watch in vue.js
+# Simple methods, computed, and watch in vue.js using vuetify
+This is just small github repo to understand how to use method, computed, and watch in vue.js

 ## Project setup
 ```